MoserMichael/my-notes/dev-other-blog.md

 Found an area where ChatGTP/Google Bard can be used with great benefit:  I am not an expert in frontend stuff, but now I had to fiddle with CSS style sheets - the LLM knows all the style combinations, and its recommendations worked!

-They might have done some specialized training on CSS, I had less success when asking about other API's.
+They might have done some specialized training on CSS, I had less success when asking about other domains.

 ---24/05/23 05:04:20----------------------